 OK, they don’t get less valuable in a literal sense, they get less valuable relative to the game — relative to your economy and your opponents economy.

 200 wood is a lot of wood at the start of a game.
 Later in games, you’ll be earning 200 wood multiple times over every minute.

 This means that whilst you want a rapidly increasing income of resources, you don’t ever want to accumulate a bank balance.

-Because resources continuously decrease in value — until the whole map has ran out of them, that is — it means that you need to be continually spending (or investing) resources.
-You don’t ever want to be “floating” resources, or stockpiling them, because they’re effectively losing value whilst they’re sat there.
+Relatively speaking, resources continuously decrease in value — until the whole map has ran out of them — and this means that you need to be continually investing your resources.
+You don’t ever want to be “floating” resources, or stockpiling them, because money in the bank doesn’t earn you anything.